 Kenilworth’s lakefront mansions complement comfortable Prairie-style homes by architect and original resident George Maher.
 Noted architect Franklin Burnham designed the railroad station and several original homes.
 Spectacular new construction is also available to homebuyers but must meet strict architectural standards to maintain Kenilworth’s tradition of elegance.

-Schools in the community include top-rated Joseph Sears School and New Trier High School, which consistently ranks among the top high schools in the country according to U.S. News.
+Schools in the community include Joseph Sears School and New Trier High School, which consistently ranks among the top high schools in the country according to U.S. News.

-Residents enjoy dining out in nearby villages or enjoying a short ride into the city from the Kenilworth Metra Station.
+Residents enjoy dining out in nearby villages or taking a short ride into the city from the Kenilworth Metra Station.
 A beautiful public beach, flowing fountains, cozy parks, an active historical society, and annual traditions such as a Memorial Day parade preserve the community’s charm.

 Looking for real estate in Kenilworth, IL? @properties can help you find Kenilworth homes for sale, Kenilworth real estate agents, and information about the Kenilworth real estate market.
 Find information about Kenilworth schools and nearby amenities like restaurants, banks, airports, etc.